uataq/X-STILT/README.md

 3. estimating wind and PBL uncertainties and translating those into XCO<sub>2</sub> uncertainties (start with `run_xstilt.r`)
 4. simulating column CO<sub>2</sub>, CO, CH<sub>4</sub>, and NO<sub>2</sub> abundances at OCO-2/3 and TROPOMI soundings (STILT-NOx, start with `run_sim_multi.r`)

-Model developments are ongoing and contributions are welcomed and appreciated.
-Please contact Dien (dienwu@caltech.edu) if you are interested in other column sensors/species or have any questions.
+**Bugs are preferred to be reported by submitting a pull request.
+Please check out [Tips for debugging](#tips-for-debugging) section first.
+If no luck, please describe your error message and provide insights on any changes you made for your specific receptor location/time/type of obs/species chosen.
+Model developments are ongoing and contributions are welcomed/appreciated.** :dizzy:

 # X-STILT Features
 ## Table of Contents